Associate Professor of Theatre

 - Delivered 2009 Theatre VCU Graduate Commencement Address

-- Chair of the South Eastern Theatre Conference Diversity Committee
+- 1st African-American female to serve on the Executive Committee of the South Eastern Theatre Conference

 - Skirt!
 Magazine Indie Woman July 2012

 - ARCT Sabbatical Fellowship Recipient 2016-2017

 - Script Analysis

 - Theatre and the Rise of Mass Media